 The Fourth of July is always a fun time to celebrate our freedoms with family and friends.

-Here are a few Central County Fire & Rescue (CCFR)-approved tips to make sure your holiday weekend is both safe and spectacular!
+Here are a few Central County Fire & Rescue (CCFR)-approved tips to make sure your holiday weekend is as safe as it is spectacular!

 - Never give fireworks to small children, and always follow the instructions on the packaging.

-- Keep a supply of water close by as a precaution.
+- Keep a supply of water or fire extinguisher close by as a precaution.

 - Make sure the person lighting fireworks always wears eye protection.